 If particular value can be caricatured as an attempt at providing an objective and impersonal reason for cherishing and protecting the existing bearers of value, personal value can be caricatured as respecting the subjective attachments of individuals to specific things.
-The conservative disposition grounded on personal value aims to protect those things that command idiosyncratic attachment.
+The conservative disposition grounded on personal value aims to protect those things that command such idiosyncratic attachments.

-We might factor the distinction between personal and particular value, as outlined by Cohen, into two components: first that personal value is essentially subjective, second that personal value may attach to things that are of no basic value.25 The second point is straightforward enough, it simply points out that individuals may be attached to objects regardless of their (basic) value, and it is the attachment that counts here not the object of the attachment.
+We might factor the distinction between personal and particular value, as outlined by Cohen, into two components: first that personal value is essentially subjective, second that personal value may attach to things that are of no basic value.
+The second point is straightforward enough, it simply points out that individuals may be attached to objects regardless of the (basic) value that resides in those objects, and it is the attachment that counts here and not the object of the attachment.
+This is not to say that the attachment is groundless, just that the attachment is grounded in some feature of the object in question that is not directly associated with a basic value.
 The first point essentially argues that the agent-relative perspective is the appropriate one to take in making some evaluative assessments.

 But we suggest that there is a third distinction to be drawn between personal value and particular value.
-While particular value is an additional type of value overlooked by non-conservatives, we think that personal value is not.
-We think that the case of personal value is actually an example of practical (rather than nominal) conservatism since it amounts to an empirical claim about the way that commonly recognized values lie in the world, rather than the identification of an additional value.
+While particular value as we understand it is indeed an additional type of value overlooked by non-conservatives, we think that personal value is not.
+We think that the case of personal value is actually an example of practical (rather than nominal) conservatism as we define those terms, since it amounts to an empirical claim about the way that commonly recognized values lie in the world, rather than the identification of an additional value.

-Cohen's basic point about personal value is that many, perhaps all, individuals derive significant satisfaction from their attachments to things (just as they derive significant satisfaction from their attachments to other people), whether the things involved are items that are privately owned (like Cohen's pencil eraser) or in the public domain (elements of what Cohen refers to as the "social and cultural landscape" 2011 p222), and whether we cash out the idea of satisfaction in terms of pleasure, well-being, utility or in some other way.
-An example might be provided by the claim that individuals value the conservation of certain areas of environmental interest (e.g. wilderness areas) per se, that is, even in the absence of any contingent or option-value argument, on the basis of personal attachments.26 We see no basis for disputing this, but neither do we see any argument for recognizing the value derived from such attachments as a separate and distinctive value.
+Cohen's basic observation about personal value is that many, perhaps all, individuals derive significant value from their attachments to things (just as they derive significant value from their attachments to other people), whether the things involved are items that are privately owned (like Cohen's pencil eraser) or in the public domain (elements of what Cohen refers to as the "social and cultural landscape" 2011 p222), and whether we cash out the relevant idea of evaluation in terms of satisfaction, pleasure, well-being, utility or in some other way.
+An example might be provided by the claim that individuals value the conservation of certain areas of environmental interest (e.g. wilderness areas) per se; that is simply on the basis of personal attachments.
+We see no basis for disputing this, but neither do we see any reason to recognize the value derived from such attachments as a separate and distinctive type of value.
 Surely, such idiosyncratic attachments contribute to the standard values of individual satisfaction, pleasure, well-being, or utility.

-25 Cohen's example is a used pencil eraser which he owned for many years, Cohen 2011 p221.
+&lt;sup>26 Cohen's example is a used pencil eraser which he owned for many years, Cohen 2011 p221.